FredLackey/aws-spa-boilerplate/README.md

 **Purpose**: Validate end-to-end SPA + API integration through CloudFront

-## Deployment Stages
+## 🚀 Deployment Stages

 The deployment process is broken into 5 progressive stages, each building upon the previous ones.
 See [STAGES.md](./STAGES.md) for detailed stage-by-stage instructions.

-### Stage A: CloudFront Distribution
+### Stage A: CloudFront Distribution Foundation
-Deploy the Hello World HTML app to establish basic CloudFront functionality.
+**Goal**: Establish basic content delivery capability **What it does**: Deploys the Hello World HTML app to a new CloudFront distribution **Why it matters**: Proves CloudFront can serve content before adding complexity **Success criteria**: Static HTML page loads via CloudFront URL **Time required**: ~10 minutes
+**Key learning**: How CloudFront distributions work and how to deploy static content

-### Stage B: SSL Certificate
+### Stage B: SSL Certificate & DNS
-Add SSL/TLS certificates and Route53 DNS configuration for HTTPS access.
+**Goal**: Add security and custom domain access
+**What it does**: Creates SSL certificates, configures Route53 DNS, enables HTTPS **Why it matters**: Makes your site production-ready with proper security and branding **Success criteria**: Same content now loads via HTTPS on your custom domain **Time required**: ~15 minutes (plus DNS propagation) **Key learning**: How SSL certificate validation works with Route53

-### Stage C: Lambda API
+### Stage C: Serverless API Backend
-Deploy the Hello World Lambda function to establish serverless API capability.
+**Goal**: Add programmable server-side functionality **What it does**: Deploys the Hello World Lambda function and makes it accessible via API Gateway **Why it matters**: Establishes the backend API capability your SPA will eventually need **Success criteria**: Lambda function returns JSON data when invoked via AWS CLI **Time required**: ~10 minutes
+**Key learning**: How Lambda functions work and integrate with CloudFront

-### Stage D: React SPA
+### Stage D: Modern SPA Frontend
-Replace the HTML app with the Hello World React application.
+**Goal**: Upgrade to a production-ready frontend framework **What it does**: Replaces static HTML with the Hello World React application **Why it matters**: Demonstrates how modern JavaScript SPAs are served through CloudFront **Success criteria**: React app loads and displays properly via HTTPS **Time required**: ~10 minutes
+**Key learning**: How React apps are built and deployed to CloudFront

 ### Stage E: Full-Stack Integration
-Deploy the Hello World JSON app that demonstrates complete SPA + API integration.
+**Goal**: Connect frontend and backend for complete application functionality **What it does**: Deploys the Hello World JSON app that calls the Lambda API and displays results **Why it matters**: Proves the complete architecture works end-to-end **Success criteria**: React app successfully calls Lambda API and displays real-time data
+**Time required**: ~15 minutes
+**Key learning**: How CloudFront behaviors route API calls to Lambda while serving SPA assets

+**Total time investment**: 60-75 minutes for complete, production-ready AWS infrastructure

 ## Prerequisites

+Before starting the deployment process, ensure you have the following tools and information ready:

+### Technical Requirements
-- AWS CLI configured with appropriate profiles
+- **AWS CLI** installed and configured with appropriate profiles
-- Node.js and npm (for React applications)
+- **Node.js and npm** (for React applications)
-- Domain name configured in Route53 (for SSL stages)
+- **Domain name configured in Route53** (for SSL stages)

+### Required Information to Gather

+#### 🔑 AWS Profiles
+You'll need **one or two AWS CLI profiles** depending on your account structure:

+- **Single Account Setup**: One profile with permissions for all AWS services
+- **Multi-Account Setup**:
+  - **Infrastructure Profile**: Access to the account managing Route53 and certificates
+  - **Target Profile**: Access to the account where CloudFront and Lambda will be deployed

+*Example profile names: `my-company-infra`, `my-company-sandbox`*

+#### 🌐 Domain Information
+Prepare a list of **Fully Qualified Domain Names (FQDNs)** you want to use:

+- Primary domain: `example.com`
+- WWW subdomain: `www.example.com`
+- Environment subdomains: `dev.example.com`, `staging.example.com`

+*Note: These domains must already be configured in Route53 before starting Stage B*

+#### 🏗️ Infrastructure Details
+From your target AWS account, gather:

+- **VPC ID**: The Virtual Private Cloud where resources will be deployed
+  - Example: `vpc-0123456789abcdef0`
+  - Find this in AWS Console: VPC → Your VPCs
+- **AWS Region**: Where you want to deploy resources
+  - Example: `us-east-1`, `us-west-2`

+#### 📋 Information Usage by Stage
+- **Stage A**: Uses AWS profiles, VPC ID, and region to establish CloudFront foundation
+- **Stage B**: Uses infrastructure profile and domain names to configure SSL certificates and DNS
+- **Stages C-E**: Use configuration from previous stages automatically

+### 💡 Pro Tip
+Gather all this information before running any deployment scripts.
+The staged approach will prompt you for these details when needed, but having them ready will make the process smooth and uninterrupted.

 ## Getting Started